 This is a legal requirement and obligation of the company.
-Find out how to calculate statutory redundancy entitlements here.
+You can find out more about calculating statutory redundancy entitlements here.

 This is a very straightforward, informal process in which the company’s directors apply to Companies House themselves to have the company struck off the register.
 This costs just £10 and only requires a DS01 form to be filled out and filed at Companies House.

-There are several requirements that must be met in order for the company to be struck off.
+There are several requirements that ought to be met in order for the company to be struck off.

 - The company must not have traded or carried on any business activity except for those involved in concluding the company’s affairs and striking the company off the register, in the 3 months prior to dissolution

 - It must not have changed its name in the last three months

 - It must not be the subject of any insolvency proceedings, such as liquidation

 - Or still be subject to any compromises or agreements with creditors, such as a section 895 scheme, CVA, any HP agreements or leases

 - All contractual payments due to employees must have been settled

 - There can be no legal actions outstanding against the company